McTavishLab/physcraper/mds/running.md

 # Running physcraper

-You can run physcraper directly from the terminal or using a Jupyter notebook.
+You can run `physcraper` directly from the terminal or using a Jupyter notebook.

 In any case, it will run on a python virtual environment.
 If you have not installed this, go to section [installing physcraper](INSTALL.md).

-If you want to run `physcraper` with Jupyter notebooks, you will also need to make the virtual environment available there.
+If you want to run `physcraper` using Jupyter notebooks, you will have to add the python virtual environment to it.
 This is done in different ways, depending on the python version you have installed in your virtual environment.
-You can verify it by doing `python --version` from your virtual environment.
+You can verify this by doing `python --version` from your virtual environment.

 ## If your virtual environment has python 2

 This is the only workaround I have found so far.
-Simply [activate your virtual environment](INSTALL.md#activate) and install jupyter notebooks within it with:
+Simply [activate your virtual environment](INSTALL.md#L24) and install jupyter notebooks within it with:

 ```
 pip install jupyter notebook